hydrobeam/website/content/tech/emacs_setup.md

 Are you tired of using a traditional editor?
 Looking for a break from the monotony... alongside a little Doom?

 Look no further!
-[Doom Emacs](https://github.com/doomemacs/doomemacs) is a *configuration framework* for Emacs that abstracts away a lot of the complexity that goes into perfecting your setup, making it a much friendlier.
+[Doom Emacs](https://github.com/doomemacs/doomemacs) is a *configuration framework* for Emacs that abstracts away a lot of the complexity that goes into perfecting your setup, making it a much friendlier experience for beginners.
-Fortunately, Doom still gives you all the freedom to push Emacs to its limit.
+Doom is a purposely light layer over Emacs and emphasizes performance and startup time, without sacrificing extensibility.
-Doom and Emacs let you configure your editor just the way you like, and with access to amazing tools like `Magit`, `Org` and `lsp`, you can push it to do just about anything!
+It lets you configure Emacs just the way you like, while providing sane defaults and convenience.
+Through Emacs' amazing packages like `Magit`, `Org` and `lsp`, you can make the most of your editor.

 The purpose of this post is to give you an intro to Doom/Emacs and give a brief overview of some of its features!
 I'll be covering what a typical workflow looks like, how to configure Doom using its built in module system and some of my favourite (must have) packages.